Levi-LMN/System_administration/week2/class.md

 - head -10 mybin2 - gives content of the line but first 10 lines only
 ## tail
 - shows the last lines of the file

+# Creating a link

+ls -il
+ an inode number is every nummber given to every file in linux file system

+* ln -s mybin4 bin4